thiru-apps/AccountService/README.md

 # Spring Boot Account Maintanence Service

-This is a Account Maintanence Service developed under Java / Maven / Spring Boot (version 2.6.3)
+Account Maintanence Service developed under Java / Maven / Spring Boot (version 2.6.3)

 ## How to Run

 This application is packaged as a jar which has Tomcat embedded.
 No Tomcat or JBoss installation is necessary.
 You run it using the ```java -jar``` command.

-* Clone this repository
+* Clone/fork this repository
 * Make sure you are using JDK 11 and Maven 3.x.
 * This project is embedded with H2 DB
 * You can build the project and run the tests by running ```mvn clean package```